 If you have a workgroup-based network, you can manage the computers in the workgroup from a central location.
 You should ensure that all the computers have a common set of credentials.
 For more information, see Architecture for LAN.

-Desktop Central's WAN architecture helps you to manage Windows computers that span across multiple locations.
+Endpoint Central's WAN architecture helps you to manage Windows computers that span across multiple locations.
 These computers can be connected using a Virtual Private Network (VPN) or through the Internet.
-When computers in different locations are connected using the Internet, the Desktop Central server should be installed and configured as an edge device.
+When computers in different locations are connected using the Internet, the Endpoint Central server should be installed and configured as an edge device.
 This means that the designated port should be accessible through the Internet.
-You need to adopt necessary security standards to harden the operating system where the Desktop Central server is installed.
+You need to adopt necessary security standards to harden the operating system where the Endpoint Central server is installed.